|Dr M B J Heneghan

 The General Practitioners

 The GPs are responsible for managing a variety of acute and chronic medical problems.
 As a large group practice we are fortunate to have GPs with specific interests and expertise in many areas, including gynaecology, cardiology, gastroenterology, general surgery, child health, palliative care, anesthetics, minor surgery and family planning.
 This means that hospital investigations may be carried out in Brecon War Memorial Hospital by a GP from the practice.

-As well as carrying out routine medical checks, undertaking procedures such as dressings and ear syringing, our nursing team have specialist expertise in family planning, travel and immunisation advice, management of heart disease, asthma and chronic lung disease, leg ulcers and diabetes.
+As well as carrying out routine medical checks, undertaking procedures such as dressings, our nursing team have specialist expertise in family planning, travel and immunisation advice, management of heart disease, asthma and chronic lung disease, leg ulcers and diabetes.
 Our nurses also offer healthy lifestyle advice including smoking cessation support.

 Community Nurse Team